 The President’s heated rhetoric regarding the border “crisis” has fanned those who do view immigrants as inferior and has given them voice.
 The border issue is essentially the same as it’s ever been, but not until Donald Trump has it been the leading issue with the most draconian solutions, and that, to a genuine racist, is more than a dog whistle, it is a call to arms.
 That is why we are seeing a rise in crimes against racial and religious minorities.

-Anyone who reads my posts already know that I do not consider Donald Trump a moral or wise leader.
+Anyone who reads my posts already knows that I do not consider Donald Trump a moral or wise leader.
 They should already know I believe he is corrupt, always has been, that he is a narcissist and a charlatan who has tapped into the worst of the American story of nationalism; the part of the story that contains racism, greed, and injustice.

 Where I have ruffled feathers (and where this addendum will certainly not unruffle many) is that I believe a white, theocratic, betrayal of the grand vision of America has taken its populist nationalism into the White House.
 And to support the standard bearer of that movement demands taking some responsibility when it leads to exclusion of minorities.